tartiflette/tartiflette/docs/api/engine.md

 sidebar_label: Engine
 ---

 The way to generate an engine is pretty simple, most of the time, you will use the `create_engine` method, expose in `tartiflette` package.
-This method has all the necessary to build your engine.
+This method performs all the necessary task needed to build your engine.

 ## `create_engine` prepares and cooks your engine